Melvin Price Federal Building and U.S. Courthouse

 The Price Courthouse has no onsite parking.
 Parking is available in a leased lot adjacent to the building.
 Public transportation is available via train and bus, with stops for both located one block from the building.
 See St. Louis Metro Transit [nongovernment website] for schedule and fare information.

 The Price Courthouse is home to the U.S. District and Bankruptcy courts, as well as offices for the U.S. Attorneys, Magistrate, Marshals Service, Probation, and Public Defender.
-On the latest (2015) Tenant Satisfaction Survey, 100% of respondents gave a four or five rating (on a five-point scale) for the building and GSA services.

 History and Architectural Features